fishcus/KAP-manual/en/model/README.md

 ## Model and Cube

-This chapter introduces the core aspects of Kyligence Enterprise: data import, model design basics, cube design basics, cubes optimizers, and advanced metric design.
+This chapter introduces the core concepts of Kyligence Enterprise: model and cube design basics, cube optimization, and advanced measures.